hgomez/obuildfactory/README.md

 ## Linux

+Build and packages are tested on CentOS 5, 6, Fedora 18, openSUSE 12.2 and Ubuntu 12.10 weekly on my home package factory (motorized by Jenkins).
+Binary packages will be uploaded to Bintray really soon on a weekly basis.

 [How to build and package OpenJDK 7 on Linux](https://github.com/hgomez/obuildfactory/wiki/How-to-build-and-package-OpenJDK-7-on-Linux)

 [How to build and package OpenJDK 8 on Linux](https://github.com/hgomez/obuildfactory/wiki/How-to-build-and-package-OpenJDK-8-on-Linux)